-Beverley Henry is a plant physiologist with over 30 years' experie 7 academic, government and industry roles related to agric productivity and environmental management.
+Beverley Henry is a plant physiologist with over 30 years' experie 7 in academic, government and industry roles related to agricultural prod 9 and environmental management.
 She has a PhD from University of Queensland, Australia and is currently an Adjunct Associate Professor at Queensland University of Technology, a member of the Australian Government's Emissions Reduction Assurance Committee, and an independent consultant.